ray-project/ray/doc/serialization.md

 unpickling can be inefficient.
 For example, when unpickling a list of numpy arrays, pickle will create completely new arrays in memory.
-In Ray, when we deserialize a list of numpy arrays from the object store, we will create a list of numpy arrays in Python, but each numpy array will internally just wrap a pointer to the object store's memory.
-This allows for minimal deserialization.
+In Ray, when we deserialize a list of numpy arrays from the object store, we will create a list of numpy array objects in Python, but each numpy array object is essentially just a pointer to the relevant location in the object store's memory.
+There are some advantages to this form of serialization.

+- Deserialization can be very fast.
+- Memory is shared between processes so worker processes can all read the same data without having to copy it.

 ## What Objects Does Ray Handle

 However, Ray is not currently capable of serializing arbitrary Python objects.
-The set of Python objects that Ray can serialize is the smallest set S with the following properties.
+The set of Python objects that Ray can serialize includes the following.

-1. S contains primitive types: ints, floats, longs, bools, strings, unicode, numpy arrays.
+1. Primitive types: ints, floats, longs, bools, strings, unicode, and numpy arrays.
+2. Any list, dictionary, or tuple whose elements can be serialized by Ray.
-2. S contains objects whose classes can be registered with `ray.register_class`.
+3. Objects whose classes can be registered with `ray.register_class`.
+This point is described below.
-3. S contains any list, dictionary, or tuple whose elements belong in S.

 ## Registering Custom Classes